betterwithdata/dnikit/docs/api/dnikit/typing.rst

 Typing
 ======

-This module contains all DNIKit custom types.
+This module contains all DeepView custom types.

-.. automodule:: dnikit.typing
+.. automodule:: deepview.typing
     :members:
     :undoc-members:
     :show-inheritance:

-.. py:data:: dnikit.typing.OneOrMany
+.. py:data:: deepview.typing.OneOrMany

 alias of Union[_T, Collection[_T]]

-.. py:data:: dnikit.typing.OneManyOrNone
+.. py:data:: deepview.typing.OneManyOrNone

 alias of Union[None, _T, Collection[_T]]

-.. py:data:: dnikit.typing.PathOrStr
+.. py:data:: deepview.typing.PathOrStr

 alias of Union[str, pathlib.Path]

-.. py:data:: dnikit.typing.StringLike
+.. py:data:: deepview.typing.StringLike

 alias of Any.
 Similar to "array like" -- these are types that can be losslessly converted